-While committing to the OKR approach is a great first step to achieving your goals, it isn’t a magic quick-fix for businesses.
-OKRs are a way of executing, and there are many things that need to be done right for your entire OKR program to be successful.
+While committing to the OKR methodology is a great first step to achieving your goals, it isn’t a magic quick-fix for businesses.
+The OKR framework is a way of executing strategy, and there are many things that need to be done right in order for your entire OKR program to be successful.
 Software is an important piece of the puzzle.
-So, Profit’ OKR software has been developed to help businesses move through the OKR cycle using the PEEL approach.
+So, Profit.co’s OKR software has been developed to help businesses move through the OKR cycle using the PEEL approach.

-There are 4 clear parts in every good OKR implementation, as shown in the picture below.
+There are 4 clear parts in every successful OKR implementation, as shown in the picture below.

 The PEEL approach walks you through each step of the OKR journey:

 - Engage your employees

 - Learn from your successes and failures in an institutionalized way

 What are OKRs?
 OKR is not a single activity, but an activity system.
 The best way to think of your journey with OKRs is to imagine that you are riding a vehicle that runs on 4 wheels.
 All these 4 wheels need to be operated in a coordinated manner to ensure you get the best results from your OKR program.
 Plan your OKRs for free now!